 The Stavanger snowsuit is an award winner, and with good reason.
 It’s beautifully warm (rated to -5 degrees F), waterproof to 12,000mm (which essentially means you’re good sitting in a puddle of water), and very high quality.
 The faux fur around the hood is removable, and the hood is adjustable to really keep the heat in.

-Base Layers and Mid-Layers For Kids
+Layers For Kids

 Layering is the best way to manage warmth in any weather but especially when it’s cold.
 We have a whole post on how to layer in the winter and the Best Kids Base Layers, but here are some of our top gifts to help kids layer up this season.